Managing ScienceLogic Libraries

 • For best results, use GNU tar rather than bsdtar.

 • You can only include wheel files (.whl) as additional dependencies.
-You cannot include any additional packages in your library file that require compilation or linking because Python build tools are not included in the SL1 platform.
+You cannot include any additional packages in your library file that require compilation or linking because Python build tools are not included in the Skylar One platform.

 • Any libraries that are bundled as dependencies in your py_package file will not be used if a newer version of that library exists on the appliance unless you have a restriction in your package specifying a given version to use.